Customer Service Representatives field calls from customers daily. We are here to answer any questions you have.

 Residents living in a single family home, up to a tri-plex unit, are ratepayers receiving these services.

 Yes!
-Solid Waste Services offers refrigerator magnets listing materials accepted for recycling in the blue curbside container or visit City of Chandler's Recycling List.
+Solid Waste Services has a flyer listing materials accepted for recycling in the blue curbside container, visit City of Chandler's Recycling List.

 In-house recycling baskets for your kitchen or utility area are available to residents paying for City-provided trash and recycling collection.
 To request delivery of an in-house basket for use in your home call Solid Waste Services at 480-782-3510.